top of page

 Research

-We use X-ray crystallography as a tool to carry out the structural biology study of various biomacromolecules.Meanwhile, we perform the biological functional study of proteins by biochemical and biophysical methods, such as Sedimentation (Analytical Ultracentrifuge), CD (Circular dichroism), HPLC (High Performance Liquid Chromatography), ITC (Isothermal Titration Calorimetry), and SPR (Surface Plasmon Resonance) etc. The bioinfomatics and the three dimensional structure of target proteins are applied in structure based drug design.
+We use X-ray crystallography as a tool to carry out the structural biology study of various biomacromolecules.Meanwhile, we perform the biological functional study of proteins by biochemical and biophysical methods, such as Sedimentation (Analytical Ultracentrifuge), CD (Circular dichroism), FPLC (Fast Protein Liquid Chromatography), MST (MicroScale Thermophoresis) etc. The bioinfomatics and the three dimensional structure of target proteins are applied in structure based drug design.
 Our laboratory mainly focus in structural and functional studies of

 (1) Structural and functional studies of a membrane-embedded H+-translocating pyrophosphatase